Individual as we are, we're all influenced by the behaviour of our peers.

 “Why are so many middle-aged men committing suicide?
 New figures show that men in the forties and fifties are twice as likely to kill themselves as the rest of the population.”

-Talk about saying middle aged men“more people like you are committing suicide”.
+Talk about telling middle aged men that “more people like you are committing suicide”.

 You can reframe the same facts as:

 “only 19 people in every 100,000 commit suicide, showing that this is a rare event.
 Most people would never contemplate such a thing, and so if you have ever had thoughts along these lines, you should seek help”.

 I use this extreme example because using behavioural techniques, whether knowingly (or unknowingly) can have powerful effects.
 Even unintentionally.
 And you might be using them unintentionally.
 It's why we have press guidelines that caution on how suicide is reported, because research shows that inappropriate reporting of suicide may lead to imitative or ‘copycat’ behaviour.